 - What is a productivity plan?

-- Steps of creating a productivity plan
+- Step-by-step guide to creating a productivity plan

 What is a productivity plan?